jiv007/Distancia/README.txt

 - Farsteel Bulkhead - Drops 3-9 'Ruined Farsteel' when mined with diamond pickaxe or above
 - Farclay Block - Drops 4 'Farclay Ball' when mined with a shovel
 - Farclay Ball - Can be crafted into 'Farclay Block,' does nothing
-- Nearsteel Ore - Drops 1 'Raw Nearsteel' when mined with diamond pickaxe or above
+- Nearsteel Ore and Deepslate Variant - Drops 1 'Raw Nearsteel' when mined with diamond pickaxe or above
 - Raw Nearsteel - Does nothing

 ---PLANNED FEATURES---